klange77/espa-surface-water-extent/README.md

 ## Release Notes
-- updated DSWE to get the elevation file information from the metadata XML.
+- updated DSWE to get the elevation file information from the metadata XML
+- updated DSWE to add L8 support

 ## Installation Notes